IDA-HumanCapital/fife/docs/user_guide.md

 - Third column: The number of observations for which the individuals in the given quantile survived the given horizon.
 - Fourth column: The number of observations in the given quantile.
 Ties in predicted probability among observations may cause the number of observations to vary across quantile for a given time horizon.

+##### Forecast_Errors.csv

+- N-th column: Each test set individual's probability of surviving N more periods, minus one if they survived.
+Positive zero error indicates a probability of zero; negative zero error indicates a probability of one.
+The set of errors in this file is sufficient to compute any model performance metrics on the test set.

-##### Retention_Rates.csv
+##### Calibration_Errors.csv

-- First column: The number of time periods since the earliest period in the data.
+- First column: The octile of predicted probabilities in the test set.
+For example, quantile 1 represents the lowest 12.5% of predicted probabilities among all test set individuals and time horizons.
-- Second column: The share of individuals observed a given number of periods prior who survived to the corresponding period.
-The number of periods prior is given by the `RETENTION_INTERVAL` configuration parameter.
+- Second column: The mean of the predictions in the given octile.
-- Third column: The model prediction of the corresponding actual retention rate in the second column for periods in the data on which the model was trained.
+- Third column: The share of predictions in the given octile that corresponded to an outcome of survival.
-- Fourth column: The predicted retention rate for periods in the data on which the model was not trained.
-These periods include periods in the data excluded from training by the `TEST_PERIODS` or `TEST_INTERVALS` configuration parameter and periods beyond those in the data.
+- Fourth column: The difference between the second and third columns.
+Values closer to zero indicate better model performance.

 ### Configuration Parameters